In this article you will learn:

 What hydrogen water is and what some research has said about it

-What research has said/says against using hydrogen water
+What research has says against using hydrogen water

-What other (cheaper) options there are to keep your body healthy
+What other (cheaper and better) options there are to keep your body healthy

 Hydrogen water is water that’s been infused with hydrogen gas (H2) and supposedly has strong antioxidant powers with a wide-ranging application for nearly everything under the sun.
 The first time I had learned anything about hydrogen water was several years ago while watching a brief documentary on places like Lourdes (France), Tlacote (Mexico) and Nordenau (Germany) and their healing natural springs.